yumibriones/HPL-Modified/README.md

 Alyssa Pradhan - amp10295@nyu.edu, Alyssa.Pradhan@nyulangone.org

 ## Repo structure
-* `VICReg` - README documentation and files to perform HPL-VICReg and HPL-Barlow Twins replication
+* `VICReg` - README documentation and files to perform HPL-VICReg and HPL-BarlowTwins replication
 * `ViT` - README documentation and files to perform HPL-ViT
 * `CLIP` - README documentation and files to perform HPL-CLIP and HPL-CONCH